 - Inhalers, EpiPen, and Diabetic meds can be carried with Dr.'s permission

 OTC: Must have a signed parent permission form and in original container.
 OTC will then be kept in Health Room.Prescription:

-- Schedule II (ADHD, pain, depression meds) - must have written permission from health care provider on CSD form and have parent permission and will be administered by school staff and kept in the health room.
+- All presciption medication - must have written permission from health care provider on CSD form and have parent permission and will be administered by school staff and kept in the Health Room.